gbordyugov/batuketa/README.md

 In the above step, an attention-based model is trained for five epochs on the training dataset, then it is evaluated against the eval dataset.
-Additional, the "perfect" model is evaluated on the same eval dataset for the sake of performance comparison.
+Additionally, the "perfect" model is evaluated on the same eval dataset for the sake of performance comparison.

 The file
 [scripts/train_attention_model.py](scripts/train_attention_model.py)